The predictable mistake most B2B startups make

 Growth finds less friction at every stage

 Sales conversations get shorter because the messaging is sharp.
-The ICP is defined well enough to make every channel decision easier.
+The ICP is defined rigorously enough — firmographic, technographic, situational — to make every channel, content, and sales decision easier.
 The founder brand is building an audience among the 95 percent of the market that is not ready to buy today but will be.
-The operational infrastructure means a new marketer can contribute in days, not months.
+A 90-day operating plan means any hire or agency that follows can contribute immediately.

 The company sounds like it knows exactly who it is, who it is for, and why it wins.
 Investors hear a narrative that holds together.
 Customers describe the product the way the company wants them to.